 Skip to content

-Enable Private Mode
+Enable the Private Browsing

 1. Launch Mozilla Firefox on your computer.